Early Years Foundation Stage

 We pride ourselves that the curriculum is appropriate to all of our pupils, regardless of their ability.
 As our Mission Statement: We believe in the children and aim for everyone to achieve their potential.

 We strive for a breadth and balance to the curriculum.
 The National Curriculum is our framework; English, Mathematics, Science, I.C.T., Religious Education, Geography, History, Art, Design and Technology, Music, Physical Education and P.S.H.E.
-Some of these subjects may be taught discreetly and others may be linked as part of our Irresistible Learning Curriculum.

 In addition we foster positive attitudes such as confidence, independence, curiosity, pride, co-operation and communication skills in order to help prepare our children for their life in an ever-changing world.